 Choose one or more BlueConic segments, whose updated profiles will be sent to Microsoft Azure Event Hubs via the firehose.
 Search and choose segments to include.

-- Select Microsoft Azure Event Hubs event hub
+- Enter Microsoft Azure Event Hubs event hub.

 Enter the event hub to which the changed BlueConic profiles are streamed.

 Select event type and data.